alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

+> **Note:** In C#, `string?` is a nullable reference annotation.
+In Rust, `?` is an early-return operator for `Result`/`Option`.

 ### Unwrap at the boundary
+At some point you have to turn a `Result` back into something your caller understands: an HTTP response, a CLI output/exit code, a message ack, a UI state update, etc.
+That “edge of the system” is a good place to `Match`.

 > **Boundary / application layer:** parse/validate inputs, call repos/services, run workflow/domain decisions, then `Match` into a public output (`DTO`s/status/`ProblemDetails`).
 > Don’t ignore returned `Result`s; use an analyzer.[^unused-result]
 See the TL;DR snippet above for a minimal `Match` example.